 Known mostly for their mortgage lending services, EBS does an exceptional job of making a dry topic entertaining and memorable.
 They’ve recently put out a “you know it’s time for a mortgage when…” social video series.
 This is just one example of how they create content that is genuinely entertaining for their audience.

 There’s a great takeaway here – you need to be really clued into your customers’ pain points.
 EBS was able to encapsulate in forty seconds, just how frustrating it can be for an adult to be living at home with parents due to the housing shortage.
 Here at VideoWorks, we always create our campaigns centred around the humans behind your target audience.

 SuperValu is part of the Musgrave Group, Ireland’s largest grocery and food distributor.
 The supermarket is unparalleled in listening to what it’s customer wants and isn’t afraid to invest in tech that will give customers a better customer journey.
 The real rewards app has over 170k downlands – which has increasing customer loyalty and footfall into their stores.
 You’ve also got their Food Academy campaign, and plenty of interaction with Ireland’s top foodie influencers – The Happy Pear being a firm Irish favorite.

+Check out the Irish Film Tax Incentive to show just how good we are at creating branded content across several platforms.
 So if you’re looking to increase your reach on the Irish marketing and engage with your audience, then branded content is your next step.
 And if you’re looking for a very friendly and expert team to design and implement your creative visual campaign, then you can get in touch here.